huashen218/bidirectional-alignment-reading-list/README.md

 # Bidirectional Human-AI Alignment - Reading List

 This repository supports the paper titled "[Towards Bidirectional Human-AI Alignment: A Systematic Review for Clarifications, Framework, and Future Directions](https://arxiv.org/pdf/2406.09264)".

 In this paper, we proposed the "**[Bidirectional <span style="color:#DE4A4D">Human</span>-<span style="color:#1271CA">AI</span> <span style="color:#F9AB10">Alignment</span>](https://arxiv.org/pdf/2406.09264)**" framework.

-The overview figure provided below includes a clarified definition based on a systematic review of over 400 papers spanning the domains of Human-Computer Interaction (HCI), Natural Language Processing (NLP), and Machine Learng (ML), and more.
+The overview figure of framework provided below includes a clarified definition based on a systematic review of over 400 papers spanning the domains of Human-Computer Interaction (HCI), Natural Language Processing (NLP), and Machine Learng (ML), and more.

 <p align="center">